MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     When you change the owner of a grabbable entity while it is held, it will be [force released](#force-release).
 However, the [`OnGrabEnd`](#grab-sequence-and-events) event **will not** be sent.
 If you are tracking which entities are and are not held (by the `GrabStart` and `GrabEnd` events), this is likely to "break" your ability to correctly track the entity.

 # Attaching Entities
-Entites can be attached to players.
+Entities can be attached to players.
 Entity must be an [interactive entity](#interactive-entities) and have an [active collider](#collidability).
 Entity must have `Avatar Attachable` set to `Sticky` or `Anchor` in properties panel.